Apo-Hydroxyquine; Gen-Hydroxychloroquine; Mylan-Hydroxychloroquine; Plaquenil; PRO-Hydroxyquine

 For all uses of this drug:

-- If your child has had any eye changes or changes in eyesight due to this drug or drugs like this one.
+- If you have had any eye changes or changes in eyesight due to this drug or drugs like this one.

 - If the patient is a child.
 This drug is not for long-term use in children.
 The chance of side effects may be higher in children.